 - National Assessment Program – Literacy and Numeracy (NAPLAN) tests results for years 3, 5 and 7 students

 The TPPS R-7 Assessment and Reporting schedule assists teachers to identify relevant interventions and track individual, class and whole school progress to inform practice and site priorities.
 The school makes every effort to ensure students’ progress is monitored with support and challenge.
 Parents/caregivers are encouraged to contact their child’s teacher if they have concerns regarding their child’s progress.
 Communication and an effective partnership between parents and staff is fundamental to a students’ success.

 Specialist teachers in Italian language, Physical Education, The Arts and Technologies provide progress reports during parent-teacher-student interviews and summative reports.

 A School Services Officer is on duty during school hours.
 We contact a parent/caregiver as soon as possible, as the best place for a sick child is at home.

 The SA Dental Service is sited at Modbury GP Plus Super Clinic and provides general dental care through the clinic.
 Emphasis is placed on the prevention of dental disease through treatment procedures, advice on diet and methods of cleaning the teeth.

-There is a code that students are expected to observe.
-The school colours are green, yellow and black.
-Printed polo shirts, jackets, a winter dress and either legionnaire or broad brim hats are available for purchase from the Front Office.
+The school uniform colours are green, yellow and black.
+Printed polo shirts, jackets and winter dress are available through JS Xpress Uniform Shop.
+Legionnaire or broad brim hats are available for purchase from the Front Office.
 Other items such as plain, black shorts/pants are available from local retailers.